marziacremona/ProbKMA-FMD/README.md

 # ProbKMA-FMD

-R code implementing **ProbKMA** (probabilistic K-means with local alignment) for local clustering of functional data and functional motif discovery, proposed in the paper [Probabilistic K-mean with local alignment for clustering and motif discovery in functional data](https://arxiv.org/abs/1808.04773), by Marzia A. Cremona and Francesca Chiaromonte.
+R code implementing **ProbKMA** (probabilistic K-means with local alignment) for local clustering of functional data and functional motif discovery, proposed in the paper [Probabilistic K-means with local alignment for clustering and motif discovery in functional data](https://doi.org/10.1080/10618600.2022.2156522), by Marzia A. Cremona and Francesca Chiaromonte.

 ## Code